overcrown/overcrown/README.md

 ![I am GitHub Readme Generator's creator](https://pbs.twimg.com/media/FyiEZgiWcAEHQwX?format=jpg&name=small)

 I am Gabriel, currently im intern in Didi/99.
 I love technol and i love to learn new skills, everything that will improve my knowledge base im in.
-I try to be the most complete professional.
-Problems are made to be solved.
+I try to be the most complete profession and problems are made to be solved.

 ## Skills and Experience:
 * PYTHON